Most recently updated on January 13, 2024

 Since then, the Army Corps of Engineers has built a $14 billion network of levees and floodwalls around New Orleans.
 However, a 2019 report stated that due to rising sea levels, improvements need to be made in the levee system as early as 2023.

 The effect the hurricane had on New Orleans’ population is still being felt today.

 In 2000, there were 484,000 people living in the Big Easy.
 In July 2006, there were an estimated 230,000 residents, a decrease of more than 50 percent.
 The city has rebounded over the past decade, but its population remains under 400,000.
-It’s still the most populous city in Louisiana, but it’s ranked 53rd in the country, behind Aurora, Colorado, and Bakersfield, California.
+It’s still the most populous city in Louisiana, but it’s ranked 53rd in the country, behind Arlington, Texas, and Wichita, Kansas.